-Scouts Victoria runs all of our vehicles as a fleet for registration with VicRoads.
-All a Group or formation has to do is enter the details of the vehicle in Extranet and keep them up-to-date.
-The Annual Insurance Questionnaire, sent out in August, will prompt you to do this.
+Scouts Victoria runs all of our vehicles as a fleet with VicRoads.
+All a Group or formation has to do is register the trailer and then enter the details of the vehicle in Extranet.

 New or transferred Trailers

 You will usually need to take the trailer to a VicRoads office for inspection and registration.
 Before doing this, contact the State Office and request a Letter of Authorisation.
 Without this, VicRoads will not register the trailer as a Scout trailer.